galaxyproject/planemo/docs/best_practices_workflows.rst

 The tools used within a workflow should be packaged with Galaxy by default or published to the main Galaxy ToolShed.
 Using private tool sheds or the test tool shed limits the ability of other Galaxy's to use the workflow.
+In addition, ``workflow_lint`` will check that the tools starting with ``toolshed.g2.bx.psu.edu`` are available in the toolshed.

 Syntax
 ~~~~~~